History of Ybor City: The Mutual Aid Societies (social clubs)

 Mutual aid societies and social clubs were used to improve life for the residents of Ybor City and have been called the "heart" of Ybor City.
 The longest-lasting of these organizations were the Deutscher-Americaner (German-American Club), L'Unione Italiana (Italian Club), La Union Martí-Maceo, Circulo Cubano (Cuban Club), El Centro Español, and El Centro Asturiano.
-These clubs were founded in Ybor City's early days (the 1st had been the Centro Español in 1891) as places where new arrivals could find support and community among other people from their country of origin.
+These clubs were founded in Ybor City's early days (with Centro Español established first in 1891) as places where new arrivals could find support and community among other people from their country of origin.
 As time went on, they offered a broader range of social and entertainment opportunities.

 Despite the immigrant element, Ybor City's mutual aid clubs had less in common with aid associations such as Hull House and other settlement houses than with benefit societies and fraternal organizations.
-Ybor City's social clubs were founded by immigrants for the benefit of immigrants - the funds to build the large and often opulent clubhouses and to operate the organizations came from dues collected from members, usually about 5% of a member's salary.
+Ybor City's social clubs were founded by immigrants for the benefit of immigrants.
+The funds to build the large and often opulent clubhouses and to operate the organizations came from dues collected from members, usually about 5% of a member's salary.

 While the clubs provided a place to socialize, the main reason they were founded was to provide basic medical care for their members.
 Medical care at Ybor City clinics was included for the price of weekly dues, and two of the clubs (El Centro Asturiano and El Centro Español) also established hospitals.
 In the days before medical insurance, this benefit was a compelling reason for residents to join.

 Besides medical care, the clubs offered many social activities.
 Club buildings housed gymnasiums, cantinas (small cafés for members), and large auditoriums for concerts and often elaborate theatrical performances.
 They also organized events such as dances and picnics, sometimes hiring buses for outings at Ballast Point Park, Clearwater Beach, or other locations outside of Ybor City itself.
 An active club filled a family's social calendar, and collectively, they served as extended families and communal gathering places for generations of Ybor City residents.